pineapple-one/about/README.md

 Pineapple ONE is a 32 bit RISC-V CPU made only out of basic logic components and memories - no FPGAs or any microcontrollers used.

-Nowadays more and more people are building homemade computers using just basic logic componens.
+Nowadays more and more people are building homemade computers using just basic logic components.
 For example:

 - [Ben Eater's CPU](https://eater.net/8bit)
 - [James Sharman's pipelined CPU](https://www.youtube.com/watch?v=3iHag4k4yEg&list=PLFhc0MFC8MiCDOh3cGFji3qQfXziB9yOw)